A36 Preheat for FCAW — up to 3/4"

 Why This Preheat for A36 with FCAW

 Widely used structural carbon steel with 36 ksi yield and 0.26% max carbon.
-With low-hydrogen FCAW, this combination falls under Category B rather than Category A, reflecting the lower hydrogen potential of the consumable.
-The 32°F minimum preheat is lower than what non-low-hydrogen SMAW would require at the same thickness.
-Low-hydrogen electrodes and inherently low-hydrogen wire processes reduce the driving force for hydrogen-induced cracking in the heat-affected zone.
+With low-hydrogen FCAW, this combination falls under Category B rather than Category A — flux-cored wire in FCAW provides a combination of deoxidizers and low-moisture flux formulations that control hydrogen.
+The 32°F minimum preheat is lower than what non-low-hydrogen SMAW would require at the same thickness because FCAW significantly reduces the driving force for hydrogen-induced cracking in the heat-affected zone.

 Typical Applications for A36